-Tracking and measuring results can be simple or complex, but is based on the nature of your business.
+Tracking and measuring results can be simple or complex but is based on the nature of your business.
 In its simplest form, you can measure cost per lead if you have the details of how much you spend on lead generation.
-In the more complex measurement arena, you can track your marketing influence to closed deals using marketing automation software.
+In the more complex measurement arena, you can track your marketing influence on closed deals using marketing automation software.

 When you have completed the cycle of a marketing campaign, ask the following questions during your review:

 - Did you meet the goals?
 If not, why?